 Many people have been concerned with plastics lately.
 The facts are that our lives are at this point dependendent on plastic!
 I’ve developed a chart, below, to help you determine whether the plastic you’re using is safe to use or not.
+More information about problems with plastics can be found on my Bottled Water page.

 What are Plastics?